blinkinput/blinkinput-android/README.md

 }
 ```

-After that, you just need to add _BlinkOCR_ as a dependency to your application:
+After that, you just need to add _BlinkOCR_ and appCompat-v7 as a dependencies to your application:

 ```
 dependencies {
+    compile 'com.microblink:blinkocr:2.0.0'
-    compile 'com.microblink:blinkocr:1.9.0'
+    compile "com.android.support:appcompat-v7:23.1.1"
 }
 ```